Stay up to date with notifications from The Independent

 Both Venus Aerospace and Velontra said that by combining their technologies, they hope to take steps towards high-speed flight in both the commercial and defence sectors.

-Venus Aerospace hope to test its engine by 2025 using a drone to take its first flight, yet the production of its first hypersonic commercial plane, the Venus Stargazer M400, however, may not be arriving until the 2030s.
+Venus Aerospace hope to test its engine, using a drone, by 2025.
+But production of its first hypersonic commercial plane, the Venus Stargazer M400, may not begin until the 2030s.

-Yet, it is unclear when a fully realised hypersonic commercial plane could become a reality.
+Yet it is unclear when a fully realised hypersonic commercial plane will become a reality.

 Simon Calder, travel correspondent at The Independent – and one of a dwindling number of people who flew on Concorde – said: “I look forward to travelling to the hyperport using my personal jetpack.
 But perhaps not for a few more decades.